 Dynamical responses of gut microbiota and SCFAs are baseline-dependent.
 We have shown above that the Shanghai mice were initially inert to inulin and resistant starch stimulation (Fig. 3C).
-The lack of short-term response can be explained by the low abundance of Bacteroides acidifaciens (as inulin responder) and unclassified Muribaculaceae (as responder of both fibers) in their baseline microbiota (Fig. S3F, S7B, S8B).
+The lack of short-term response can be explained by the low abundance of Bacteroides acidifaciens (as inulin responder) and unclassified Muribaculaceae (as responder of both fibers) in their baseline microbiota (Fig. 3F, S7B, S8B).
 To formally quantify the baseline effects, we transformed all time series from both intervention and control group into a 2-dimensional space and then compared the coarse-grained representation among different vendors after adjusting the responses from the comparator arm (see Methods).
-Compared to previous approaches that measure intervention effects by inspection of cross-sectional changes in the intervention group alone, the control group data was purposely introduced to avoid the caveat that the pre-to-post changes may be entirely attributed to random variations within each individual.
+Compared to previous approaches that measure intervention effects by inspection of cross-sectional changes in the intervention group alone, the control group data was purposely introduced to avoid the caveat that the pre-to-post changes may be entirely attributed to random variations within each individual [39].
 To determine whether an observational variable (bacteria or SCFAs in our study) exihibits a baseline-dependent response, we obtained two P-values that separately test for the responsiveness (differential responses between the intervention and control group) and baseline dependence (differential responses between the four vendors), and the variable has a baseline-dependent response if both P-values are smaller than 0.05.

-We first confirmed that the dynamics of total bacterial load depends on baseline microbiota composition for both interventions of inulin (Fig. 4A) and resistant starch (Fig. S9A).
+We first confirmed that the dynamics of total bacterial density depends on baseline microbiota composition for both interventions of inulin (Fig. 4A) and resistant starch (Fig. S9A).
 By constrast, no significant difference was found between vendors by comparing the bacterial load change between day 0 and day 31 (Table S4), indicating the importance of incorporating whole time series for individualized response analysis.
 Additionally, we identified 20% and 11% bacterial taxa that exhibit baseline-dependent responses for the inulin (Fig. 4B, Table S5) and resistant starch (Fig. S9B, Table S6) intervention respectively.
-As a comparison, calculations based on pre-to-post changes (see Methods) vastly overestimated the percentages (about 50% for both fibers), further reinforcing the necessity of taking control group into accounts to avoid false discoveries.
+As a comparison, calculations based on pre-to-post changes (see Methods) vastly overestimated the percentages (about 50% for both fibers), further reinforcing the necessity of taking control group into accounts to avoid false discoveries [39].
 Finally, baseline effects were also detected for the dynamics of all three major SCFAs (except for acetate in the inulin intervention) following intervention of both fibers (Fig. 4C, S9C).
 For the inulin-induced butyrate and propionate dynamics, the simple statistical tests made variable conclusions regarding the significance of inter-vendor differences, depending on the endpoint day chosen for comparisons (Table S4).
 Interestingly, the dynamics of total SCFAs are baseline independent for both fibers, suggesting that baseline microbiota may only modulate the proportions of different SCFAs but not the total concentration.

 As a byproduct, our approach also facilitates visualization of baseline dependence for any observational variable: the averaged response difference of the variable between intervention and control group is represented by an arrow and colored differently by vendors.
 Therefore, any differences in the magnitude and direction of these vendor-specific arrows indicate baseline effects.
 For example, an enrichment of Akkermansia muciniphila was observed in Hunan and Shanghai mice (from day 5 and day 19 respectively), but not in Beijing and Guangdong mice, following inulin intervention (Fig. 2C).
 The baseline effect was also reflected in our simplified plot: the green arrow (Hunan) is longest and points to northeast direction; the red arrow (Shanghai) is the second longest and closely aligns with the y axis; the orange (Guangdong) and blue (Beijing) arrows are much shorter and negligible.